Primeputin/DiamondRush/README.md

 - When a dialogue appears to enable link, click yes/confirm/enable.

 Before building, make sure to **disable the XR Device Simulator**.
 After those, build and run in the open project in Unity with the selected meta quest device.
+The platform should be for Android as selected for the build.
 It must specified for it work.
 After that, the game should start running in the headset.
 Enjoy :)

 ## Basic Controls
 <div style="display: flex; flex-wrap: wrap; justify-content: space-around;">